-Because cancer and noncancer health impacts associated with environmental exposures generally cannot be directly isolated and measured, EPA scientists and others have spent more than two decades developing an extensive set of risk assessment methods, tools, and data to estimate environmental health risks.
+To estimate potential health impacts associated with environmental exposures, EPA scientists and others have spent more than two decades developing an extensive set of risk assessment methods, tools, and data to estimate environmental health risks.
 Although significant uncertainties remain, this risk assessment methodology has been extensively peer-reviewed, is widely used and understood by the scientific community, and continues to expand and evolve as scientific knowledge advances.

 EPA's framework for assessing and managing risks reflects the risk assessment and risk management paradigm set forth by the National Academy of Sciences (NRC) in 1983 [ , ], shown in Figure 1 below.
 The NRC concluded that risk assessment and risk management are "two distinct elements" between which agencies should maintain a clear conceptual distinction.
 The 1983 NRC report identified four steps integral to any risk assessment: 1) hazard identification, 2) dose-response assessment, 3) exposure assessment, and 4) risk characterization.
 The NRC paradigm for risk assessment serves as the basis for OAQPS risk assessments under the air toxics program.

 Figure 1.
 Diagram of NRC risk assessment/risk management paradigm.

 Within the NRC paradigm, the evaluation of toxicity in a risk assessment is based on two sequential analyses.
 The first is the hazard identification, which identifies contaminants that may pose health hazards at environmentally relevant concentrations, and qualitatively describes the effects that may occur in humans.
 The second analysis is the human health dose-response assessment, which characterizes the relationship between the exposure to a pollutant and the resultant health effects.